aleboz/aleboz.github.io/_pages/about.md

 I was awarded my PhD by [Politecnico di Milano](http://www.polimi.it) in _April 2009_, with a thesis focused on model driven approaches for the design, development and automatic code generation of Search Based Applications.
 During my doctoral studies, I have been a visiting researcher at the [L3S Research Centre](http://www.l3s.de) (Hannover, Germany, 2007), and at FAST Search & Transfer – now Microsoft Development Centre Norway (Oslo, Norway, 2008).

-Between _2015_ and _2019_, I served in the EEMCS Computer Science and Embedded Systems Board of Examiners.
+Since _2015_ I serve in the EEMCS Computer Science and Embedded Systems Board of Examiners, and in the EEMCS Faculty Board of Examiners.

-Since _2014_, I hold a Faculty Fellow position with the [IBM Benelux CAS](http://www.research.ibm.com/university/cas/benelux/index.html), where I am [Principal Investigator of Enterprise Crowd Computing](http://www.research.ibm.com/university/cas/benelux/team.html).

 Between _2016_ and _2017_ I held a Research Fellow position at the [Amsterdam Institute for Advanced Metropolitan Solutions](https://www.ams-institute.org) (AMS).